 Liesel Meminger learns to read with the help of her accordion-playing foster father.
 She shares her stolen books with her neighbours and a Jewish man hidden in her basement during bombing raids.

-The Book Thief is Marcus Zusak’s classic tale of Liesel Meminger, who is fearless, loving and darling daughter to another kind, caring man.
+The Book Thief by Marcus Zusak is a classic tale of Liesel Meminger, who is fearless, loving and darling daughter to another kind, caring man.

 Jo March from ‘Little Women’